On the $t$-adic Littlewood Conjecture: The Number Wall of a Sequence

 \begin{thm} With the notation of Figure~\ref{[origwind]} and Theorem~\ref{innerframe}, the outer frame sequences (denoted by $E_k$, $F_k$, $G_k$ and $H_k$) lying immediately outside the inner frame sequences (denoted by $A_k$, $B_k$, $C_k$ and $D_k$ respectively) and aligned with them satisfy the relation for $0\le k \le \delta$. \end{thm}

 \begin{proof} See~\cite[p.11]{L01}. \end{proof}

 The relations above constitute the set of \emph{frame constraints} of a Number Wall.
 They can be rephrased all together as follows:

-\begin{coro}[Frame Constraints] Given a doubly infinite sequence $\left(\theta_n\right)_{n\in\Z}$ over a ground field $\K$, its Number Wall $S=\left(S_{m,n}\right)_{m,n\in\Z}$ is generated by a recurrence expressing the non--zero elements in row $m\in\Z$ in terms of the previous rows.
+\begin{coro}[Frame Constraints] Given a doubly infinite sequence $\left(\theta_n\right)_{n\in\Z}$ over a ground field $\K$, its Number Wall $S=\left(S_{m,n}\right)_{m,n\in\Z}$ is generated by a recurrence in row $m\in\Z$ in terms of the previous rows.
 More precisely, with the notation of Figure~\ref{[origwind]} and Theorem~\ref{innerframe}, given $m,n\in\Z$,

 (In the last two equations above, the index $k$ is determined in the natural way from $m,n$ and $\delta$.)

 Conversely, an array satisfying this recurrence is the Number Wall of the sequence determined by $\theta_n=S_{0,n}$ for all $n\in\Z$. \end{coro}